 Navigate to Devices folder and click Device Manager from the action bar to register the devices.

-To learn how to assign a channel to a display, refer to Creating and Managing Displays
+To learn how to register a device, refer to Device Registration

 For demo purposes, this example showcases a chrome device and a windows player as two separate devices.
 Both the devices point to the same display.

 Navigate to ChannelLobby and click Edit from the action bar to update the channel settings.

 Select the entire channel as shown in the figure below.

 Click the wrench icon to open the Page dialog box.